In the weeks leading up to putting our house on the market, Ash and I worked tirelessly getting our home ready.

 With all of our hard work, we got great feedback on our house.
 We heard it was easy to show and that other realtors wished some of the homes they were selling were staged like this.
 Yet most importantly, we had an offer after only one weekend of showing!

 Anyway, as a final piece of advice, you just have to believe that your hard work will pay off.
 There are so many houses on the market that are cluttered, in need of upgrades, and not easy to show.
-By following the steps that we did, your home will standout – just like ours did!
+By following these steps, you now know exactly how to sell your home quickly – just like we did!